|(Downstairs office in our home)|

 There is a cumulative effect that results from a lifetime of trusting in God.
 A psychological confidence, a certitude, emerges.
 It is like the confidence one gains as a result of sitting in the same chair for twenty years, and finding that, through it all, it still holds.
 This is not illusory.
 I have met people who experience this.
 I have been at the bedside of these God-trusters as they lay dying.
 You have to be there to see the reality of this.

 The one who places their trust in God experiences less anxiety.
 Therefore...

 Trust in the Lord with all your heart.
 Don't lean on your own understanding.
 In all your ways acknowledge God.
 And God will make straight your paths.

 - Proverbs 3:5-6

-*I recognize that there are clinical, neurophysical conditions that cause anxiety and fear.
+*I recognize there are clinical, neurophysical conditions that cause anxiety and fear.
 The antidote for such conditions may be medications.
-But even when medications stabilize a person's emotions, issues of trust may remain.
+But even when medications stabilize a person's moods, issues of trust may remain.
 Medication will not help a person when the only chair they have keeps breaking.